 This mainboard has the SiS650 chipset that supports built-in AC97 Codec , 2 DDR + 2 SDR modules up to 2GB system memory, and provides Ultra DMA 33/66/100 function.
 This mainboard integrates a 256-bit 3D/2D Graphics Engine, Video Accelerator and Advanced Hardware Acceleration MPEGI/MPEGII Video Decoder for the Intel Pentium 4 series based PC systems.
-It has the external AGP slot with AGP 4X 266 MHz capability, one AMR (Audio Modem Riser) slot to support Audio and Modem application, and built-in 10BaseT/100BaseTX Network Interface.
-In addition, this mainboard has a full set of I/O ports including two PS/2 ports for mouse and keyboard, two serial ports, one parallel port, one MIDI/game port and four USB ports (two backpanel ports, onboard USB headers providing two extra ports).
+It has the external AGP slot with AGP 4X 266 MHz capability and the built-in 10BaseT/100BaseTX Network Interface.
+In addition, this mainboard has a full set of I/O ports including two PS/2 ports for mouse and keyboard, two serial ports, one parallel port, one MIDI/game port and six USB ports (two backpanel ports, onboard USB headers providing four extra ports).
 By means of the Extended USB Module connected to the mainboard, you can make two extra USB ports.

-This mainboard is Micro ATX size and has power connectors for an ATX power supply and measures 244 x 244mm.
+This mainboard is ATX size and has power connectors for an ATX power supply and measures 305 x 244mm.